Bugzey/Resource-Allocator/README.md

 #	Resource Planner

 ##	Description
-Resource planner is an automated back-end API to facilitate the reservation adn allocation of loosely-defined resources such as desks in an office space.
-End-users can request a specific resource or state a combination of preferences that are then used o allocate resources in an optimal manner.
+Resource planner is an automated back-end API to facilitate the reservation and allocation of loosely-defined resources such as desks in an office space.
+End-users can request a specific resource or state a combination of preferences that are then used to allocate resources in an optimal manner.
 Admin users have the ability to manually allocate resources and to override automated decisions.

 This repository offers a back-end web application programming interface (API) built on the Python Flask web framework.
 Data is stored in a relational database.
 Although PostgreSQL 14 is specifically